Business Writing Course: Masterclass

 Intended audience

-Aimed at senior professionals and team leaders who deal with a range of stakeholders, often with the aim to influence a business outcome.
+Aimed at senior professionals and team leaders who deal with a range of stakeholders, often with the aim of shaping business outcomes.
 It is also useful for professionals who need to guide their team members’ writing.

-Participants hail from various backgrounds, but generally have a good grasp of clear and correct grammar writing style.
+Participants will generally have a good grasp of clear and correct grammar writing style.
 They can explain the nuances of terms unique to their sector, or why the active voice is generally preferable to passive.

 Their challenge is in how to communicate the complexities of their sector or proposal without overwhelming the reader, questions that this course seeks to address.